 Many home internet providers also offer free public wi-fi.
 Some of these spots are open to the general public.
 Others require you to be a subscriber to get private access.
 Checking your app can also be one of the quickest ways to find local hotspots when you're traveling.

 Free wi-fi is convenient and can help you save money, but you're also at a higher risk of compromising your personal data.
 These suggestions will help protect your personal data.

 Use a VPN

 A virtual private network (VPN) is one of the best ways to encrypt your connection.
 Most public networks support VPNs, although your connection speed will be slower.
 If you plan on using the free wi-fi to access your bank account or password-protected email and shopping accounts, consider logging onto a VPN first.

 If you're traveling for business, your employer will likely require you to use a VPN before you can access any company-specific software or accounts.

 Enable Two-Factor Authentication

 Two-factor authentication can also help prevent scammers.
 In addition to entering your password, you must enter an email or text security code.
-Many banks, online brokers, digital wallets, and social media networks are now requiring this extra step.
+Many banks, discount brokers, digital wallets, and social media networks are now requiring this extra step.

 Avoid Password-Free Networks